bcgov/embc-ess/embc-app/Migrations/Readme.md

 # Setting up a local_db to test migrations

+In Visual Studio you need to open the Visual Studio installer to get the right packages to install.
+"Get Tools and Features" from the "Tools" menu.
+Choose the `SQL Server Express 2016 LocalDB` package and install it.
+Be sure to have dotnet core 2.1 installed as well.

-We need to add environment variables to the solution.
+We need to add environment variables to the solution so that we can connect the project to the LocalDB.
 In solution explorer right click embc-app and access properties.
 Under the debug tab add these environment variables.
 | Name | Value |
 |--|--|
 | DB_USER | ess |